shivanibhat14/DataAnalysisUsingPigHiveandMapReduced/README.md

 The tasks mentioned above were run on GCP console by creating a daatproc or cluster with a master node and reducer nodes. asia-east region was used to create the cluster as it was closer to India

 Reference:

 Stackoverflow: https://stackoverflow.com/

-GitHub for data retrival: https://github.com/harshalchaudhari35/StackExchange_DataProcessing
+GitHub for data cleaning: https://github.com/arunabellgutteramesh/PigHiveOnStackExchangeData/blob/master/code/ETL/fetchValidRecords.pig